erez-strauss/lockfree_mpmc_queue/README.md

 * fixed size array of entries, array size must be power of 2
 * each entry is in a separate cacheline - prevents producers and consumers contention.
 * _array entries contain sequence number and the user data
-* all change operation are done using compare_exchange, both for entries and indexes
+* all change operations are done using compare_exchange, both for entries and indexes
 * atomic write / read indexes
 * push/pop operation are defined successful, once the array entry has changed successfully
 * updating the write/read indexes is cooperative